MassBank/MassBank-web/README.md

 Start a commandline window and change to the folder with the repo:
 ```
 cd MassBank-web
-vagrant up
+Setup_MassBank.bat USER PASSWORD
 ```
+Please replace USER by a secret username and PASSWORD by a secret password.
+The user will be stored in the .htaccess stored in /etc/apache2 to protect the mbadmin area.

-Now the the virtual machineshould be available in the Oracle VM VirtualBox manager
+Now the the virtual machine should be available in the Oracle VM VirtualBox manager

 Type to connect to the VM
 ```